To main text

 3-4 Notification of Meetup Time for the First Round

-The time contestants should arrive at the venue for check-in will be notified on My Page around Friday, May 30, 2025.
+The time contestants should arrive at the venue for check-in will be notified on My Page around Thursday, March 19, 2026, 12:00 noon.

 4 Judging Process